 Once we reach Chiavenna, we start our last climb of the day, the Malojapass, on the way up, we cross into Switzerland again.
-The last kilometers of this pass will be memorable with a collection of switchbacks that are showed very often on different Instagram pages.
+The last kilometres of this pass will be memorable with a collection of switchbacks that are shown very often on different Instagram pages.

 Today our hotel is in between the lakes Silser and Silvaplaner, at the top of the pass.
 A great place to rest after one of the top days at SFIDA Cycling!

 Last ride of the trip and we have spared you the highest climb for last!
 We will start the day with a pleasant ride along the valley to Zernez, from here starts the 22km climb to the Ofenpass, a gentle one after the ones we had to endure in the last days.

 A fast descent will take us to Santa Maria, here starts the infamous Umbrailpass.
 This is the climb where Tom Dumoulin got in trouble in the Giro d’Italia 2017 but still got to hold the maglia Rossa until the end.
 Our last climb is also the highest.
 At the top we will cross the border into Italy for the last time, and we will continue for another 3 km to the top of the Passo del Stelvio.

 We think this is the way to end an epic trip!

 A beautiful descent will take us to our hotel in Bormio, time to celebrate!

 DAY 10: After breakfast, morning transfer to Milano Malpensa Airport (MXP).
 Expect to arrive there by 13:00.
 Plan your flights accordingly.

 TWIN room: 4,450 Euros pp